peucastro/ldts-pacman/docs/README.md

   the game environment, including collecting coins and evading ghosts.
 - **Ghosts:** Each ghost will have a unique behavior to challenge the player.
 Ghosts adapt to the player’s movements, creating a dynamic and engaging chase.
-- **Coins and Power-ups:** Collectible items that increase the player’s score.
+- **Coins and Fruit:** Collectible items that increase the player’s score.
 The game ends when all coins are consumed.
+- **Power-ups:** Special collectible items that temporarily change the Ghost's state and speed up Pacman, which can then eat the Ghosts.
 - **Start and pause menus:** The user has the capability of pause and return to the main menu during the gameplay.
 - **Alert menus:** When the user wins or loses, a custom message shows up at the window.
 - **Map selection:** A total of 5 maps are available to play, each with unique layouts and challenges.